Reunion Schedule

 Cabot Lyford Panel Discussion

 Panel discussion about Cabot Lyford's life, his teaching philosophy, his artistic vision, and his careers in public radio and other fields before 1963, when he began his distinguished career at the Academy.
-The panel will consist of Cabot's daughter and former student Julia Lyford '71, Cabot's former student Jim Sardonis '69 (who is the younger brother of our classmate and former Varsity Football star Lou Sardonis), Cabot's good friend and agent Rachel Walls, and perhaps some of Cabot's other former students or professional colleagues.
+The panel will consist of Cabot's daughter and former student Julia Lyford '71, Cabot's former student Jim Sardonis '69 (who is the younger brother of our classmate and former Varsity Football star Lou Sardonis), Cabot's good friend and agent Rachel Walls, and Gerald W. R. Ward, a member of the New Hampshire House of Representatives and co-author of the book Cabot Lyford: Winds of Change with Rachel Walls.
 Our panelists will collectively share their stories and memories of Cabot from their own perspectives as those who knew him well.

 Panel Discussion: